Invitation to Faculty and Researchers to Lead a Team of Research Apprentices

 - "My whole career is based upon work done at FHL.
 This includes 28 years if college teaching and about 70 publications on marine invertebrates"

 - "Almost all of my discoveries (before and after my PhD) were made at FHL - Teaching apprenticeships was also an invaluable experience.
 FHL was an integral part of my scientific career"

-Faculty and researchers are invited to submit an application to lead a research team (1-2 graduate students, 5-8 undergraduates) in any science, engineering, policy or other field that can be supported at the Friday Harbor Laboratories in either Spring (late March to early June) or Autumn quarter (late September to early December).
+Faculty and researchers are invited to submit an application to lead a research team (1 graduate student, 8-12 undergraduates) in any science, engineering, policy or other field that can be supported at the Friday Harbor Laboratories in either Spring (late March to early June) or Autumn quarter (late September to early December).
 Applicants (faculty and students) may be from any university, worldwide.
 Diversity and innovation in these proposals are eagerly sought.

 These research apprenticeship teams are considered to be the single most valuable transformational experience in the lives of many students, and the concept has lately been awarded the 2002 Brotman Prize as an innovative program with major impact upon education.
 For earlier reactions, see the PI and Northwest Science and Technology [pdf 279K] articles on our Press Coverage page.
 These are illustrated news stories in a national newspaper and a science/technology magazine, respectively, describing public and student reaction to this new program, now completing its first decade.